Individual Limited Lines Including Crop, Rental, Surety, Travel and Other

-Vermont Limited Lines Producer licenses renewed on March 31, 2013.
-Accordingly, the license of a Limited Lines Producer who did not renew as of March 31, 2013 has now lapsed.
+IMPORTANT NOTICE: Limited Lines Producers who missed the March 31, 2017 License Renewal Deadline.
+The license of a Limited Lines Producer who did not renew as of March 31, 2017 has now lapsed.
 Vermont does not have a “grace period” for a license renewal, and a license cannot be “reactivated”.
-Limited Lines Producers, whose license has lapsed, must apply for a new license in order to sell, solicit or negotiate insurance in Vermont.
-In order to apply for a license, follow the instructions below under How To Apply For A License.
+Individuals, whose license has lapsed, must apply for a new license.
+In order to apply for a license, follow the instructions listed under How to Apply for a License.

 In order to obtain a Limited Lines Producer license for Crop; Rental; Surety; Travel or other limited lines an individual must be at least 18 years of age; must be deemed by the Commissioner to be competent, trustworthy and financially responsible; be appointed by a sponsoring insurer and submit a license application and fees.

 Resident and Nonresident - Electonic Applications

 Nonresident Individual Limited Lines Producers MUST apply electronically using one of the third party vendors listed below by clicking on the logo.
 (The site should open in a new window.
 To return to this page, close the new window.)

 - Complete the on-line application process and pay the relevant fees.

 - If your application is routine, and does not require any additional information, the license is generally issued within 48 hours.